Shirley Dynevor

 Shirley Dynevor (/ˈdɪnɪvər/; 15 May 1933 – 10 January 2023) was a Welsh actress.
-She was the grandmother to actresses Phoebe Dynevor and Hattie Dynevor.
+She was the grandmother of actresses Phoebe and Hattie Dynevor.

 Early life

 Shirley Teague was born on 15 May 1933 in Cardiff to Nancy (née Sutton), a nurse, and Hedley Teague, a landscape gardener.

 She attended Hereford Grammar School for Girls and afterwards worked in repertory theatre in Pontypridd before moving to London.

 Career

 In 1953, she was invited to join Joan Littlewood's Theatre Workshop, where she would later meet her future husband Gerard Dynevor.
 Between 1953 and 1959, she performed in many productions with the workshop at Theatre Royal Stratford East including A Christmas Carol (1953), The Dutch Courtesan (1954), Richard II (1954) and An Italian Straw Hat (1955).

 In the 1950s, Dynevor had a starring role in the series Charlesworth.
 Other television roles included Scotland Yard, Armchair Theatre, Family Solicitor, The Liars, Crown Court and The Wednesday Play.

 After her husband's death in 1966, Dynevor stopped acting to look after her two sons, but continued to take the occasional role, such as in 1976, when she starred as Eva Braun in Rogue Male.

 For the last 15 years of her career, Dynevor worked as a stage manager on Coronation Street.